umaybe/QuickLook.Plugin.AFH5/README.md

 2. settings
 3. special

-The **settings** group contains multiple datasets, which contain the simulation configuration information stored as S-expression strings.
+The **settings** group contains multiple datasets, which contain the simulation configuration information stored as S-expression strings which you can find in the **example** folder.

 1. Cortex Variables: Face IDs and display settings
 2. Domain Variables: Meaning unclear (e.g. (64 ()))